Travel Trailer and Tow Vehicle Dynamics

 Neutral steer may seem desirable.
 It is not.
 Neutral steer requires constant steering correction to overcome road camber.
 It causes a vehicle to be demanding and tiring to drive.
 Neutral steering is also impossible to maintain.
 Even minor changes in tyre pressure, loading, or road camber will cause understeer or oversteer.

-Caravan and tow vehicle dynamics – maintaining footprint balance
+Travel Trailer and tow vehicle dynamics – maintaining footprint balance

 A rig’s dynamic behaviour depends ultimately on tow vehicle tyre behaviour.
 This necessitates its tyres firmly gripping the road.
 Despite this, some trailer makers maintain that leaf-sprung products do not need shock absorbers.
 They argue that inter-leaf friction provides adequate damping.